-If this goal is met, Western would have real student representative in all university decisions and ways to hold them accountable through student government elections.
+If this goal is met, Western would have a student representative in all university decisions and ways to hold them accountable through student government elections.
 Making the student trustee an elected position will bring more student attention to the actions of the trustees and the issues they debate on, which a form of accountability and encourages student involvement.
-The ASWWU believes that students should have a say on the issues that impact them.